gdurelle/keepshare/README.md

 ## Usage

-You need a an account with email/password, checked through Basic Auth.
+You need a an account with email/password.

+You need to pass Basic Auth credentials on eahc requests.

 Everyone can read anything.

 Users with user role can create, update and destroy its own lists.

 User with admin role can CRUD everything.

 ### GET requests